A Fermi Surface Descriptor Quantifying the Correlations between Anomalous Hall Effect and Fermi Surface Geometry: Introduction

 {}Computational procedures to predict AHC typically commence with ab-initio density functional theory (DFT) calculations.
 These calculations are followed by a projection into Wannier functions, and subsequently, the computation of Berry curvature at each k-point in the Brillouin zone.
 The Kubo formula, which relies on Berry curvature and integrates over occupied states in k-space, is then employed to predict the AHC\cite{gradhand2012first}:

 {}While this approach has made significant strides in comprehending and forecasting the AHC in topological materials, challenges persist in, e.g. algorithmizing the computational procedure or attaining a high degree of accuracy.
-The accuracy issues appeared e.g. with simple compounds like Ni\cite{theo_ni_co_fe}, where prediction gives a significant offset from experimentally observed AHC.
-There are various reasons for that, but one could be that the current computational method fundamentally does not take into account the possible coexistence of multiple \textit{unconnected sets} of bands at the Fermi level, as was recently presented in topological quantum chemistry as multi-EBR bandstructures\cite{Bradlyn2017}.
-A more crucial factor for the numerical simulation of quantum effects like AHE is a pressing need to streamline the computational complexity of these calculations to enable high-throughput performance and online execution within materials databases.
-A possible key avenue for achieving this computational streamlining can be found in consideration of the Fermi surface (FS), representing the locus of states with the highest occupied energy levels, which is fundamental in shaping electronic transport phenomena.
-However, a significant challenge arises in the fact that the topological connectivity described by Berry curvature is typically regarded as an intrinsic property of eigenstates and is not readily expressible solely through the distribution of eigenvalues.
+The accuracy issues appeared even with simple compounds: while for $Co$ and $Fe$ Berry curvature based predictions give reasonable errors within 30$ \% $ compared to the experiment, the $Ni$ predictions have about 250$ \% $ mismatch \cite{theo_ni_co_fe}.
+There are various reasons for that, but one could be that the current computational method fundamentally does not take into account the possible coexistence of multiple \textit{unconnected sets} of bands, having one elementary band representation (EBR) at the Fermi level, as was recently presented in topological quantum chemistry as multi-EBR bandstructures\cite{Bradlyn2017}.
+Another possibility is that there are additional contributions to the AHC beyond those accounted for by the Berry curvature.
+A more crucial factor for the numerical simulation of quantum effects like AHE is a pressing need to streamline the computational complexity of these calculations to enable high-throughput performance and online execution within materials databases. {}A possible key avenue for achieving this computational streamlining can be found in consideration of the Fermi surface (FS), representing the locus of states with the highest occupied energy levels, which is fundamental in shaping electronic transport phenomena.
+However, a significant challenge arises in the fact that the topological connectivity described by the Berry curvature is typically regarded as an intrinsic property of eigenstates and is not readily expressible solely through the distribution of eigenvalues.
+Nevertheless, an indirect link between the Fermi surface shape and the topological properties of the eigenstates can be assumed.
+Since the corresponding eigenvalues represent the action of the Hamiltonian on the eigenstates, i.e. $\varepsilon_n(k)=H(\psi_{nk})$, when H behaves, for instance, as a homeomorphism, it preserves the topological properties \cite{Willard1970topology}, i.e. topological connectivity remains for $\{\varepsilon_n(k)\}_{n,k}$ and thus it should be reflected in the shape of the FS.
+However, a detailed analysis of the exact expressions for the equivalents of the Berry connection and curvature on the space $\{\varepsilon_n(k)\}_{n,k}$ falls outside the scope of this work.
+Instead, we focus on a preliminary qualitative exploration of the FS shape in relation to anomalous quantum transport phenomena, utilizing the standard Riemannian metric on $ \{\varepsilon_n(k)\}_{k}$.